What it takes for Relationship Success

 I see a lot of clients who will ring up and ask me to “fix” their husband or “fix” their wife.
 When things don’t go according to plan or according to a preconceived notion of what a relationship should be like, then someone needs to change.
 Exactly what needs to change is different for each couple.
 These changes could include communication, intimacy, quality time, anger management, past emotional baggage, traumas, phobias, financial issues, infidelity, careers, parenting and the list could go on and on.

-What I have learnt through my client’s experiences and through years of continuous professional development is:
+What I have learned through my client’s experiences and through years of continuous professional development is:

 Just because you’re doing things differently, it doesn’t mean that you’re wrong”